-Letters of nomination and support must be postmarked no later than September 30, 2020 and need to include the nominees’ complete name and address, where they teach if applicable, and the nominator's NAEA ID number and ALL contact information.
+Letters of nomination and support are due August 30, 2022 and need to include the nominees’ complete name and address, where they teach if applicable, and the nominator's NAEA ID number and ALL contact information.

 Nominators must be sure to have the consent of your nominee and check that they meet the criteria for the award.
-If you have any questions concerning eligibility or past awards history, please call or email Cindy Riddle for clarification (email@example.com or 864-472-2846 Ext.
-5221).
-Deadlines will be observed and nominations are already being accepted.
-Award selections by the SCAEA Awards Committee will be in October 2020.
-Awards will be presented at the annual SCAEA fall conference.
+If you have any questions concerning eligibility or past awards history, please contact Alana Vest, Awards Chair, firstname.lastname@example.org.
+Award selections by the SCAEA Awards Committee will be completed in October each year, with awards presented at the annual SCAEA fall conference each November.

 ****PLEASE NOTE THE MENTOR AWARD – The Dr. Deborah Smith Hoffman Mentor Award.
 Mentors may be members of the association or other professionals that have inspired, supported, and advocated for individual’s growth as artists and educators.****